parsabsh/linux-notes/README.md

 Linux-based systems have two types of users: system and normal users.
 System users are entities created by the system to run non-interactive processes, i.e., the processes that run in the background and do not require human interaction.

-After installation of the operating system, the ID 0 is assigned to the root user and the IDs 1 to 999 (both inclusive) are assigned to the system users and hence the ids for local user begins from 1000 onwards.
+After installation of the operating system, the ID 0 is assigned to the root user, and the IDs 1 to 999 (both inclusive) are assigned to the system users hence the ids for local user begins from 1000 onwards.

 ### Group

 Groups are collections of users.
 Creating and managing groups is one of the simplest ways to deal with multiple users simultaneously, especially when dealing with permissions.
-So, instead of manipulating each user's permissions one by one, we just need to add it to a group with some specific set of permissions.
+So, instead of manipulating each user's permissions one by one, we just need to add the user to a group with some specific set of permissions.

 ### /etc/passwd